sagemath/trac_to_gh/Issue 3106.md

 # Issue 3106: Add an "image" link for a screenshot of the JMOL applet in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3106

 Original creator: jason